verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow-jest-husky.md

 },
 ```

-Here we just tell ESLint that want to lint all JavaScript files under the `src` folder.
+Here we just tell ESLint that we want it to lint all JavaScript files under the `src` folder.

 We will use this standard `test` task to run a chain of all the commands that validate our code, whether it's linting, type checking, or unit testing.